logikum/md-doc-site/contents/1.0/documentation/controls/context.md

 Gets the current language.

-#### baseUrl
+#### url

 Type: `string`

-Gets the URL path on which a router instance was mounted, i.e. the path of the content.
+Gets the request URL string, i.e. the path of the content.

 #### metadata